tiramiseb/quickonf/docs/index.md

 # Intro

 Quickonf allows you to automate your environment configuration, instead of manually configuring your apps every time you reinstall your system.
+It is made for Linux.
+Or maybe other UNIX-Like system, dunno, not tested.

 It is especially useful if you reinstall Ubuntu every now and then and do not want to use the same user environment over and over (because sometimes, when keeping older configuration files, some app may disfunction).